hvpham-yorku/Group5_StoreForYou/doc/sprint0/README.md

 ## Installations

 Use the prebuilt installer for [Node.js](https://nodejs.org/en/download/prebuilt-installer) or visit their site to choose another installation method.

-To check if the installation was completed correctly, open your command line tool and type `node -v` Since we’re using React, we want to ensure NPM was installed correctly.
-Type into your command line tool: `npm -v`
+To check if the installation was completed correctly, open your command line tool and type `node -v`

+Since we’re using React, we want to ensure NPM was installed correctly; Type into your command line tool: `npm -v`

 ## Setting up MongoDB